jimmyrisk/jimmyrisk.github.io/_pages/teaching.md

 ## STA 1200 Course Coordinator

-From Fall 2020 to Spring 2021, I am coordinator for STA 1200 (one of the largest undergraduate courses at CPP).
+From Fall 2020 to Spring 2024, I was coordinator for STA 1200 (one of the largest undergraduate courses at CPP).
 Duties include

 * Creating Canvas course templates
 * Providing resources for instructors and students to succeed in STA 1200